-Go Lay an Egg: a 10 Second DIY for all Seasons
+Go Lay an Egg: A 10 Second DIY for All Seasons - Treats for Chickens

 Egg laying is at an all time low.
 The word “low” can also be interpreted as ZERO.
 Ahnnd, I suppose it’s a little to be expected since: